 NOTE 1: The UPF can filter the G-PDU packets with same target F-TEID and send only one such G-PDU to the Intermediate SMF.

+When re-establishing a PFCP session and if F-TEID allocation is performed in the Intermediate UPF by network configuration, the SMF shall include a restoration indication in the PFCP Session Establishment Request message to indicate to the UPF it is for a restoration of an existing PFCP session and the UPF shall accept SMF allocated F-TEID.
+The Intermediate UPF shall also accept the request to allocate F-TEID in the subsequent PFCP session signaling for establishing a new PFCP session.

 The Intermediate UPF shall not send any Error indication messages for an operator configurable period after an Intermediate UPF restart when the Intermediate UPF receives G-PDU not matching any PDRs.

 NOTE 2: If restoration on a reactive basis is used, the period needs to be longer than the time required by the SMF to detect the UPF restart, to establish the PFCP association and provision the wildcarded PDR.
 Otherwise, the period needs to be longer than the time required by the SMF to restore all the PFCP sessions on a proactive basis.